UNVEILED MAGAZINE Interview with Jennifer Jane

 1. Practice.
 Practice.
 And then practice some more.

 Practice makes perfect no matter which industry you are in and makeup is no exception.
-If you really want to hone your craft and be booked time and time again as a reliable and talented artist, you really can’t practice enough!
+If you want to hone your craft, here are some great bridal makeup tips for makeup artists.
+To be in high demand as a reliable and talented artist, you really can’t practice enough!
 Watch as many Youtube videos as you can and read up on all things makeup.
-Your friends and family will always jump at the chance to have their faces painted, especially if they have an event to attend!
+Your friends and family will always jump at the chance to have their faces painted.
 Always make sure you document your work with a before and after photo for your files.

 Another great way to practice and gain valuable product knowledge is to work on a counter.
-You will literally be working on all sorts of skin tones and types all day long, so it’s the perfect way to hone your craft.
-You will also be working directly with the public so it’s a great opportunity to brush up on your customer service skills which is vital as a Makeup Artist.
+You will literally be working on all sorts of skin tones and types all day long.
+It’s the perfect way to hone your craft.
+You will also be working directly with the public.
+This is a great opportunity to brush up on your customer service skills which is vital as a Makeup Artist.

 2. Research the makeup masters.

-Have a good look into the industry and figure out who your favourite Makeup Artists are.
-You may be attracted to their style of work or perhaps how they market themselves.
-Take a look at the kind of content they are posting on their social media channels, or Google if they have a book available to buy or a course you could attend.
+Have a good look into the industry and figure out who your favorite Makeup Artists are.
+Their style may be attractive to you or perhaps how they market themselves.
+Take a look at the kind of content they are posting on their social media channels, or Google.
+If they have a book available to buy or a course you could attend.
 It is always a good idea to get inspiration from those that have been in the industry for some time.
-That said, its better for you to look, get inspiration and adapt your own looks than directly copy another artists work.
-Let you imagination run free!
+That said, it's better for you to look, get inspiration, and adapt your own looks than directly copy another artist's work.
+Let your imagination run free!

 3. Get a Formal Education

 If you're serious about becoming a professional Makeup Artist, attending a professional course could be a great option for you.
-That being said, many artists I have worked with are self taught, but if you want to work professionally on productions, theatre, film &TV or be a well respected bridal specialist, your really should consider attending a course.
-It doesn’t necessarily have to be a vocational qualification, but a professional accredited course will allow you to gain insurance as an artist and start your new career on a professional level.
+That being said, many artists I have worked with are self-taught, but if you want to work professionally on productions, theatre, film & TV, or be a well-respected bridal specialist, you really should consider attending a course.
+It doesn’t necessarily have to be a vocational qualification.
+A professionally accredited course will allow you to gain insurance as an artist and start your new career on a professional level.

 4. Get online and market yourself.